seeker142/seeker142.github.io/_posts/Honzuki/2023-05-09-honzuki_drama9ss.markdown

 I feel a little pathetic as Aub, but that's the reality.
 We have only just started getting treated as a winning duchy, and although we are now ranked in the upper echelons, our achievements are few.
 And those few achievements and accomplishments were the brainchild of Rozemyne.

-「That's why it's important for Ehrenfest to be involved in a way that other territories can see.
+「That's why it's important for Ehrenfest to be involved in a way that other duchies can see.
 Are you dissatisfied?」

 「No, I'm just grateful for the thoughtfulness of my sweet brother.」